sa1nt/spring-oauth2-client-credentials-webflux/README.md

 * Within a `ReactiveClientRegistrationRepository` autoconfigured instance

-That and a `ServerOAuth2AuthorizedClientExchangeFilterFunction` allow you to constuct a `WebClient` that upon a request to a target URI:
+That and a `ServerOAuth2AuthorizedClientExchangeFilterFunction` allow you to constuct a `WebClient` that upon a request to a target URI will:
 1. check if token for the URI exists and is not expired
 2. fetch the token if necessary
 3. call the target URI with the fetched or cached token